itsjyotikumari/JYOTI-KUMARI/1_requirements/readme.md

 Cost and Features with Time:

-Time	                     Feature	                        Cost
+time-2001-2021
-2000 BC       	The beganing of banking System	            free 1397-1463      	The modernization of the bank             	free 2001-2021     The emergence of Bank Management System	    $5-$10
+feature-The emergence of Bank Management System cost-($5-$10)

 Defining Our System